Jussi’s Chronology Updated (2022)

 Items that have been signed by famous persons have always awakened great interest.
 Jussi Björling at seventeen had a well-developed signature that can only be characterized as elegant.

 His autograph has today high rarity value.
 So why is his autograph so valuable?
 Read about this in Stephen Crowley’s article Jussi Björling’s Autograph by clicking the link below.

 Stephen Crowley is Englishman and a member of the English Jussi Björling Society since its foundation.
 He is an inveterate record collector and has worked as dental surgeon.

 WELCOME TO HAVE A LOOK INTO THE ARCHIVES.
 There you will find selected items that have been published on our new homepage since it was introduced on 1 February 2014.
 You will find Jussi of the Month, what happened on our member meetings, you can browse through previous issues of our magazine, read about our summer concerts etc.

 THE AUDIENCES AT JUSSI’S CONCERTS had many favourites among all the opera arias he had in his repertoire.
 But there was one in particular that was the most requested.
 Which one?
 Listen to what Jussi had to say about this in a radio interview from 1958.

 WE WANT TO SHARE the beauty of Jussi Björling’s singing and tell about his fantastic career on this website.

 Our Society cooperates with The Jussi Björling Society – USA and The Jussi Björling Appreciation Society (U.K.)

-We recommend you to take part of information from these societies by clicking the links below.
+We recommend you to take part of information from these societies.